 Explicit permission to use the IP contributed by volunteers

 One of the key risks the CLA aims to mitigate is the risk that a volunteer, at some point after contributing, tries to put in an IP claim on their contributions to the project.
-In order to mitigate this risk, the CLA should require volunteers to agree that they will (and are able to) grant a copywrite license on the contribution to the project.
+In order to mitigate this risk, the CLA should require volunteers to agree that they will (and are able to) grant a copyright license on the contribution to the project.
 Wording commonly found in contributor agreements asks the contributor to grant a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable copyright license to reproduce, prepare derivative works of, publicly perform, publicly display, sublicense, and distribute the contributions and such derivative works.

 Explicit permission to use the IP contributed by employees of companies